Skip to main content

 Some HEIs have special funds to help students who are ineligible for scholarships.
 This support may be provided in exchange for the student performing tasks at the institution.

-The Directorate-General for Higher Education provides information on the body that analyses grant applications for each private higher education institution.
+The Institute for Higher Education (Instituto para o Ensino Superior - IES, I.P.) provides information on the body that analyses grant applications for each private higher education institution.

 In addition to the support provided by the state and HEIs, there are some private, not-for-profit institutions that provide scholarships, such as the Calouste Gulbenkian Foundation and the Camões Institute.